marcelpetrick/DevNotes/BeenThereSeenThat/20240410_SecurelyConnectDemoBadgeToTheAwsCloud__EmbeddedWorld/README.md

   * state information and state monitoring
 * image transfer using over the air updates
   * also: how to install a new firmware?
-* optional: low poer connectivitiy with amazon sidewalk
+* optional: low power connectivity with amazon sidewalk

-* amazon geolocation feature?can use for instance ssid/mac-adress to give some idea where you are
+* amazon geolocation feature? can use for instance ssid/mac-address to give some idea where you are
 * our devices are in a "workshop" mode; can be turned off later
 * the first module is the mandatory one!
 * Instant gratification: never send a human to do a machine's job